Darkuz69/SariStoreMS/README.md

 ---

 **Note**: This is an ongoing personal project developed for learning purposes.
 Features and implementation details may change as development progresses.
+**Currently desktop-only – mobile support is planned.**

 ## 📞 Contact